Iamdavidonuh/sim_functions_for_ahnlich/README.md

 The dot product or scalar product is an algebraic operation that takes two equal-length sequences of numbers (usually coordinate vectors), and returns a single number.

-An Implementation for most similar items would be a MaxHeap, The larger the dot product between two vectors, the more similar
+An Implementation for most similar items would be a MaxHeap.

+The larger the dot product between two vectors, the more similar